wanb-psych/Assignments/README.md

-# Assignment
+Assignments
-# python practice of neuroimaging: functional and structural index, gradients, so forth
+python practice of neuroimaging: functional and structural indices, gradients, and so forth First lesson
-# First lesson